catsocks/sdl-pong/README.md

 ### Keyboard

 * <kbd>W</kbd> and <kbd>S</kbd> moves the paddle on the left up and down
-* <kbd>Up</kbd> and <kbd>Down</kbd> moves the paddle on the right up and down
+* <kbd>↑</kbd> and <kbd>↓</kbd> moves the paddle on the right up and down
 * <kbd>R</kbd> restarts the round
 * <kbd>M</kbd> toggles sound
+* <kbd>P</kbd> toggles pause
 * <kbd>F11</kbd> toggles fullscreen

-### Controller
+### Gamepad

-* _D-pad up_ and _D-pad down_ moves the paddle up and down
+* _D-pad up_ and _D-pad down_ moves a paddle up and down

 ### Touch

-* _Double tap_ toggles fullscreen
+* Tap either side of the screen to **move a paddle**.
+* Double tap on the middle of the screen to **toggle fullscreen**.

 ## Build

-The only build requirements are the SDL library version 2 and a C compiler with support for C99.
+The only build requirements for a native build are the SDL library version 2 and a C compiler with support for C99.
 I have only built this project on Linux but it should be buildable on Windows and macOS as it is or with very minor changes.

-You can build the project using either [CMake](https://cmake.org/) or by simply running build.sh on a Unix-like system.
+You can build the project using either [CMake](https://cmake.org/) or by simply running build.sh on an Unix-like system.

+For a WebAssembly build you only need to additionally install [Emscripten](https://emscripten.org/index.html) and you can build using CMake or by running build-wasm.sh.

 ## License